gabriel-astudillo/demps/open.elevation.server/docs/install.md

 The setup for `gdal` depends on the distro and may even change among distro versions, thus being outside the scope of this documentation.
 Please follow the documentation found in [GDAL's homepage](http://www.gdal.org/).

 The following are instructions for Ubuntu/Debian compatible distros, and similar ones might apply to your particular setup.
 Again, make sure you also install GDAL.
-Please consider using a `virtualenv` instead of using the default python installation for the following commands.

 ```
 apt-get install -y libspatialindex-dev unar gdal-bin